(Unlike loans, grants do not need to be repaid.)

 Federal loan opportunity for independent borrowers, and those dependent borrowers who do not qualify for the full federal interest subsidy under the subsidized Stafford Program or whose parents have been denied a PLUS loan.
 Combined subsidized and unsubsidized loans may not exceed the annual loan limits.
 This loan is not interest- free while the student is enrolled.
-However, students have the option to capitalize interest payments until after graduation at an interest rate of 6.8%.
+However, students have the option to capitalize interest payments until after graduation.
+To obtain current interest rates go to www.studentloans.gov.

 This loan is for parents or students to cover college expenses that are not covered by other financial aid resources.
 The Financial Aid Office strongly suggests exhausting other loan options before looking into Alternative Loans as they are not subject to federal loan regulations like Stafford and PLUS loans.
 Interest rates, fees, and loan amounts are subject to your credit score and most students are required to have a cosigner to qualify.
 Seton Hill University does not recommend any particular lenders over any other lenders that currently offer alternative loan products.
 The Financial Aid Office will certify any loan that a student chooses to borrow from and all of the lenders that have done business with Seton Hill University students in the last 3 years can be found as part of any of the options listed below.